layday/instawow/README.rst

 Auto-detection
 ~~~~~~~~~~~~~~

-*instawow* will only manage add-ons it itself installed
+*instawow* has no way to know about add-ons it did not itself install.
-because it has no registry from which to derive add-on fingerprings.
-The Twitch (née Curse) client uses a proprietary fingerprinting algo
+The Twitch (née Curse) client uses a proprietary fingerprinting algorithm
-that nobody (that I know) has been able to figure out how is calculated.
+to reconcile add-ons installed locally with add-ons they keep on their servers.
 Even if the fingerprint had been reverse-engineered, I'd be loath to adopt it.
-Ideologically because it was born of a desire to monopolise the add-on distribution
+Ideologically, because it was born of a desire to monopolise the add-on distribution
-market and practically because we could never know when Curse might pull
+market; and, practically, because we could never know when Curse might pull
 the rug from under our feet.
-WoWI's Minion app also
-implements a similar though less sophisticated fingerprinting technique.
+The Minion app also implements a similar though less sophisticated
+fingerprinting technique.

-Metadata extraction
+Metadata harvesting
 ~~~~~~~~~~~~~~~~~~~

 The Twitch client uses a closed metadata API internally.